jonspalmer/view_component-storybook/docs/configuration.md

 ## Stories Path

-Story classes live in `test/components/stories`, which can be configured using the `stories_path` setting.
+Story classes live in `test/components/stories`, which can be configured using the `stories_paths` setting.
 For example to use RSpec set the following configuration:

 ```ruby
 # config/application.rb